 #2 The more bugs are found in the product, the better

 Architectural bugs can lead to serious changes in the code, and thus to shift the day of release.
-If it’s impossible to shift the date, then normally the product functionality and / or the testing period is reduced.
+If it’s impossible, then normally the product functionality and / or the testing period is reduced.
 That’s why the main goal of every QA testing company is to detect all bugs as soon as possible.
 Quality but not quantity is more important, isn’t it?

-Myth 3.
-The purpose of the tester is to make sure that the program works properly
+#3 The purpose of the tester is to make sure that the program works properly

 Exactly the opposite!
 Software quality assurance services provided by QA testing companies can only show the availability of the defects, but not their absence.
 The tester should initially assume that “everything is bad”.
 If a program is more serious from just displaying “Hello, world!” phrase, it does have bugs.
 You can never be sure that all the bugs are detected, but in the allotted time it is necessary to find the most malicious ones.

-Myth 4: There are only three myths about software quality assurance services
+#4 There are only three myths about software quality assurance services

-In fact, much more than three!
+In fact, there are much more than three of them!